kolypto/nodejs-smsframework/README.md

 Message Routing
 ===============
-SMSframework requires you to explicitly specify the provider for each message, or uses the first one.
+SMSframework requires you to explicitly specify the provider for each message, or uses the first one by default.

 In real world conditions with multiple providers, you may want a router function that decides on which provider to use and which options to pick.